 Just like in the example above, it may be too late to save.
 You may need your money now.
 You can balance paying off debt, savings, and invest.
 You don’t have to only bet on your home.
 The other disadvantage of waiting to save until you pay off your home is you are missing out on other investment opportunities.

 Decreasing your taxes isn’t the only benefit you are missing out on by not saving.
 You could also miss out on valuable tax credits and deductions.
 The saver's credit can be worth twice as much.
 Every year you don’t save you could potentially leave 2k on the table.
-For example, if you save 5k every year for 4 years you will receive 4 saver credits.
+For example, if you save 5k every year for four years, you will receive four saver credits.
 If you waited and saved 20k in years five, you would only receive one credit.

-Saving a little each year can have a larger payoff than savings a large amount in one year.
-If you are unsure how reach out to a tax professional to help you with the logistics and tax strategy.
+Saving a little each year can have a larger payoff than savings a large amount in one year if you are unsure about how to reach out to a tax professional to help you with the logistics and tax strategy.

 Dave is wrong!
 Don’t allow him to make you feel inadequate to manage your own money.
 For that matter, don’t let any financial guru or corporation convince you that you can’t make great financial decisions.
 You have the knowledge and tools to manage your own money.
 You can balance paying off debt, saving, and invest in your future.